 Students looking for ways to enhance their academic success (improving reading comprehension, studying efficiently and time management) are encouraged to contact the Academic Achievement Coordinator at 515-271-3752.
 One-on-one consultations are available by appointment only.
 A fall academic seminar series addresses the basics of academic success and is open to all students.
-Students are also encouraged to utilize the various resources (labs, supplemental instruction, writing workshop) offered through the academic departments as noted on the Drake Web site at /acadassist.
+Students are also encouraged to utilize the various resources (labs, supplemental instruction, writing workshop) offered through the academic departments.
 Whether full- or part-time, undergraduate or graduate student, you can experience academic success if you: (1) go to every class (2) go to every class prepared (3) initiate and maintain contact with faculty and (4) take advantage of the academic resources offered by the academic departments.

 In addition, the Office of the Provost at Drake University sponsors the Peer Mentor/Academic Consultant (PMAC) program (including Welcome Weekend) under the direction and supervision of the Vice Provost.
 PMACs are not course-specific tutors; they are generalists who focus on issues that are applicable to student success regardless of a students’ college, school or major.

 Having a better understanding of what to expect inside and outside the classroom, becoming more aware of resources available on and off campus, and being able to make “informed” decisions are the objectives of semester-long interactions with the PMACs.
 Programming focuses on:

 Transfer students require less one-on-one and ongoing attention than direct-from-high-school students; however, in addition to orientation in the fall and spring semesters, PMACs are available to work with transfer and nontraditional students.
 Contact the Office of the Provost at 515-271-3751 to be paired with a PMAC.